sajjadkhan841/sajjadkhan841/README.md

 - 👋 Hi, I’m @sajjadkhan841
-- 👀 I’m interested in coding,hacking
+- 👀 I’m interested in coding, hacking
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently learning to hack
-- 💞️ I’m looking to collaborate on web dewvelopment
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me 03452164897 whatsapp only
+- 📫 How to reach me 03452164897 WhatsApp only